 Wording in the tender documentation should allow proponents to estimate a total bid price.

 It’s important to include the Industry Participation Policy weighting in the tender evaluation plan.

-The Agency/Authority must update the DTF’s Finance Procurement Activity Portal (under construction) with the tender open and close dates plus the likely tender assessment time-frames.
+The Agency/Authority must update PARS with the tender open and close dates plus the likely tender assessment time-frames when possible.

 3. Tender Release

-If it is a Panel contract, a Statement of Intent must be used.
+If it is a Panel contract, a Tailored process starting with a Statement of Intent must be used unless otherwise agreed by the Industry Advocate.
 For all other contracts, ensure the appropriate Industry Participation Plan has been incorporated into the tender documentation.